Who would have thought that you could build a chicken coop within an hour? Yes, you got it right! Now let’s see how to build a chicken coop.

 The Size Of The Chicken Coop

-In building a coop from scratch, we often neglect to consider the size requirement.
-How small or big the enclosure should be is vital to the health and performance of the chicken.
-Some studies mention the coop size requirement of most breeds of chicken.
+When building a coop from scratch, we often neglect to consider the size requirements.
+However, the size of the enclosure is vital to the health and performance of the chickens.
+In fact, some studies mention the specific coop size requirement for most chicken breeds.

-It requires at least three square feet of room in a coop per bird if outdoor range space is available.
-However, it is safe for backyard chicken raisers to give allowance for about three to five square feet per bird to favor those big-built birds and a sure-ball to make them freely move inside.
-When you opt for raising outdoor range chicken, it is safe to have a space requirement of eight to ten square feet of room per bird.
+Typically, a coop needs at least three square feet of room per bird if outdoor range space is available.
+Nevertheless, it is wise for backyard chicken raisers to provide about three to five square feet per bird, especially to accommodate larger breeds and ensure they can move freely inside.
+Moreover, when you opt to raise chickens with outdoor range, it’s safe to allow eight to ten square feet of room per bird.

 How to Build a Chicken Coop Plan